needle-mirror/com.unity.sentis/Documentation~/index.md

 # Sentis overview

-This is an experimental package in an open beta program available to Unity users via the [package manager](https://tinyurl.com/4eun48fb).
-The features and documentation might change before it is verified for release, so it is not ready for production use.
+Sentis is a neural network inference library for Unity.
+The package is in a "pre-release" state in an open beta program available to all Unity users via the [package manager](https://tinyurl.com/4eun48fb).
+The features and documentation may change before it is verified for release near the end of 2024.
+If you would like to release a commercial project with Sentis before it is released, please reach out to [bill.cullen@unity3d.com](mailto:bill.cullen@unity3d.com).

-Visit the [Unity Discussions Sentis topic](https://discussions.unity.com/c/10) for additional getting started information, the latest updates, and to collaborate with other beta participants.
+Visit the [Unity Discussions Sentis topic](https://discussions.unity.com/c/10) for more information, communications from our team, and to collaborate with other beta users.
+If you have an interesting project that would like to collaborate with Unity on, please submit [this form](https://create.unity.com/sentis-project-submission) and we'll be excited to speak with you.

-The Sentis package is a neural network inference library for Unity.

-You can use Sentis to import trained neural network models into Unity, then run them in real time locally on any platform Unity supports and in the Editor.
-You can run models on the GPU or the CPU.
+You can use Sentis to import trained neural network models into Unity, and then run them in real-time locally on any runtime platform that Unity supports.
+Models can be deployed on either the GPU or the CPU.

 To use Sentis, it helps if you have some experience in using machine learning models, for example in a framework like [TensorFlow](https://www.tensorflow.org/) or [PyTorch](https://pytorch.org/).